 I chose the University of Sunderland because the course at Gateshead College was delivered by the University and it had excellent provision and great support and guidance.
 Another benefit was that Sunderland offer clinical placements near my home, which suited my home and work life balance.

 The BSc (Hons) Adult Nursing Practice course is taught by academics who have come from a range of backgrounds and have worked in various specialities, and their unique skills help you progress in your learning.
 I find having a personal clinical link tutor to help guide and assist with any issues that may rise during your time on placement really helpful.
 There are also weekly group sessions on placement where you can discuss any difficulties that you might be having.
 I find the simulation sessions and practical workshops very rewarding and the skills we learn can be transferred into our clinical placement, to help facilitate meeting the competencies in the Practice Assessment Document.

 I would definitely recommend the University of Sunderland to other students.
-They offer a range of help support to all students, which is great as an adult learner who has been out of education for a while.
+They offer a range of support to all students, which is great as an adult learner who has been out of education for a while.
 If I had to give any advice to someone thinking about becoming a nurse, I’d say the nursing degree here is a great course to be part of if that’s your career goal.
-However you need to be aware of the hard work and dedication that it requires if you want to succeed.
-At the end of every year it is one of the most rewarding feelings knowing all the hard work and dedication you have put in has been noticed.
+However, you need to be aware of the hard work and dedication that it requires if you want to succeed.
+At the end of every year it's one of the most rewarding feelings knowing all the hard work and dedication you've put in has been noticed.

-Due to the coronavirus pandemic, I have entered practice early to help out during this difficult time and have opted into the emergency register to be an Aspire Nurse to complete my nursing degree.
-My time at Sunderland has been a rollercoaster of emotions; challenging, rewarding and I have gained a real sense of achievement.”
+Due to the COVID-19 pandemic, I have entered practice early to help out during this difficult time and have opted into the emergency register to be an Aspire Nurse to complete my nursing degree.
+My time at Sunderland has been a rollercoaster of emotions; challenging, rewarding, and I've gained a real sense of achievement.”